-Baltimore County Councilman Tom Quirk said Friday that the burning of a Catonsville speed camera on South Rolling Road Friday morning was unfortunate.
+Baltimore County Councilman Tom Quirk said Friday that the on South Rolling Road Friday morning was unfortunate.

 "I really wish we didn't need speed cameras," he told Patch Friday afternoon, adding that speeding in Southwest Baltimore County is the biggest issue his office hears complaints about.